ananyay/Pedal_through_Austin/README.md

 1. Is there any variation in the usage over 5 years?

-2. Are there any factors that promote the usage of bikes ?
+2. Are there any factors that promote the usage of bikes?

 ![Average Duaration Membership Type](Images/avg_duration_mem_type.png)

 3. Why does the B-Cycle website not include all the membership types available in the data?